Analysts' Top Financial Picks: Progressive (PGR), Gaming and Leisure (GLPI)

 According to TipRanks.com, Milligan is a 4-star analyst with an average return of 11.1% and a 65.0% success rate.
 Milligan covers the Financial sector, focusing on stocks such as Alpine Income Property Trust Inc, Essential Properties Realty, and National Retail Properties.

-Gaming and Leisure has an analyst consensus of Strong Buy, with a price target consensus of $47.08, representing a 10.4% upside.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Gaming and Leisure with a $47.79 average price target, which is a 10.7% upside from current levels.
 In a report issued on February 19, J.P.
 Morgan also maintained a Buy rating on the stock with a $49.00 price target.

 Americold Realty (COLD)

-Raymond James analyst William Crow maintained a Buy rating on Americold Realty on February 19 and set a price target of $43.00.
-The company’s shares closed last Friday at $36.78.
+In a report issued on February 19, William Crow from Raymond James maintained a Buy rating on Americold Realty, with a price target of $43.00.
+The company’s shares closed last Monday at $36.20.

 According to TipRanks.com, Crow is a 4-star analyst with an average return of 12.5% and a 66.5% success rate.
 Crow covers the Financial sector, focusing on stocks such as Washington Real Estate Investment, Easterly Government Properties, and Corporate Office Properties.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Americold Realty with a $43.00 average price target, implying a 20.1% upside from current levels.
+Currently, the analyst consensus on Americold Realty is a Moderate Buy with an average price target of $43.00, a 17.4% upside from current levels.
 In a report issued on February 19, RBC Capital also maintained a Buy rating on the stock with a $43.00 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.